 - 6. Number of ORT cases filed (subset of E.1 above that meet the ORT definition used (A.2).): Total number of ORT cases filed by the county during the current reporting period.
 Refer to Section A for the definition of ORT.
 This total should be a subset of the total reported for theft-related property crime cases (#1 above).
 The total number of ORT cases filed should not exceed the total number of theft-related property cases filed.
-If a case has multiple co-defendants, report one case for every defendant charged.
-For example, one ORT case had five co-defendants, report five cases under the appropriate prosecution model column. - Number of charges within the ORT cases filed (within E.6 above): Total number of charges within the ORT cases filed, regardless of the number of unique people or cases. - 8.
-Number of people charged within the ORT cases filed (within E.6 above): Total number of people who were charged within the ORT cases filed, regardless of the number of cases or charges. - 9.
+If a case has multiple codefendants, report one case regardless of the number of co-defendants charged.
+For example, one ORT case had five co-defendants, report five cases under the appropriate prosecution model column. - 7.
+Number of charges within the ORT cases filed (within E.6 above): Total number of charges within the ORT cases filed, regardless of the number of unique people or cases.
+Do not include the non-ORT (or non-theft) related charges in the total counts.
+If two (2) people are each charged with the same charges on a case (i.e., Defendant 1 charges: PC 484, PC 496; Defendant 2 charges: PC 484, PC 496), count all charges even if they are duplicative across defendants. - 8.
+Number of people charged within the ORT cases filed (within E.6 above):

+Total number of people who were charged within the ORT cases filed, regardless of the number of cases or charges.
+If there are multiple co-defendants within a single case, report each co-defendant charged. - 9.
 Number of ORT charges for which a conviction was obtained: Total number of ORT charges that resulted in a conviction by the county during the reporting period.
-Count all charges that each person was convicted of across all cases. - 10.
+Count all charges that each person was convicted of across all cases that are ORT (or theft)-related charge convictions.
+Data reported in this section is dependent on the definition of ORT that was selected in Section A: Definition of Key Terms.
+If the BSCC definition provided was selected, include data from those cases with a 490.4 PC charge(s) identified within Section A.2.
+Departments that select the BSCC definition may have totals that are the same number in E.9 and E.10, this is acceptable. - 10.
 Number of people convicted of the ORT charges (count of unique number of people within E.9 above): Total number of unique people who were convicted with ORT charges, regardless of the number of cases or charges.
+If there are multiple co-defendants within a single case, report each co-defendant convicted

-Sentence Type for People Convicted of an ORT Charge (of those in E.10 above):

-In this section, report the total number of people convicted of an ORT charge, by sentence type.
+Sentence Type for People Convicted of an ORT Charge (of those in E.10 above): In this section, report the total number of people convicted of an ORT charge, by sentence type.
 This is a unique count of people.
 Meaning, if a person is convicted and receives multiple sentences, report them only once for the highest-level sentencing type.
 For example, if a person received a fine in addition to Probation, report them in #13 Probation.